bjoerrrn/storj-system-health.sh/README.md

 # storj-system-health.sh

 ## about this shell script
-this linux shell script checks, if a storage node (from the [storj](https://www.storj.io) project) runs into errors and alerts the operator by discord pushes as well as emails, containg an excerpt of the relevant error log message. if the debug mode is used, it also informs about the disk usage of the mounted disk, which is used for the storj data storage.
+this linux shell script checks, if a storage node (from the [storj](https://www.storj.io) project) runs into errors and alerts the operator by discord push messages as well as emails.

+**list of features:**
+* emails containg an excerpt of the relevant error log message
+* if the debug mode is used, disk usage of the mounted data storage disk mount point
+* alerts in case a threshold of repair gets/puts and downloads/uploads are reached
+* alerts if there was no get/put at all in the last hour
+* alerts in case the node is offline (docker container not started)
+* optimized for crontab and command line usage

 ## example screenshots